-- Has a fever of more than 105 degrees, a fever that lasts more than two to three days, or is under 3 months old with a fever of more than 100.3
+- Has a fever above 105 degrees, a fever that lasts more than two to three days, or is younger than 3 months old with a fever higher than 100.3 degrees

 How long is my child contagious?

 Children are most contagious at the beginning of the illness.
-Although viruses may last longer, children can go back to childcare once the fever has been gone for 24 hours and they don’t have open sores.
-I typically recommend waiting to return to childcare until after the rash stops spreading, but it does not have to be completely gone.
+Although viruses may last longer, children can go back to child care once the fever has been gone for 24 hours and they don’t have open sores.
+I typically recommend waiting to return to child care until after the rash stops spreading, but it does not have to be completely gone.
 The rash will slowly fade over the course of a week or so.
-Hand washing and disinfecting surfaces and shared objects are the best ways to help prevent transmission.
+Hand washing, disinfecting surfaces and shared objects, and limiting close contact with infected individuals are the best ways to help prevent transmission.